WebOrigami/docs/src/content/cli/intro5.md

 Bob: Hello, Bob.
 Carol: Hello, Carol.
 ```

+The `site:` protocol treats the indicated site as an explorable graph.

 <span class="tutorialStep"></span> While that result may look like a YAML file, each of those lines is actually coming from a separate web resource.